Music of immigrant communities in the United States: Greece

 1960s and 1970s.
 Laïkó was dominated by singers such as Tolis Voskopoulos and Stelios Kazantzidis.

 Among the most significant songwriters and lyricists of this period are George Zambetas and the big names of the Rebetiko era that where still in business, like Vassilis Tsitsanis and Manolis Chiotis.
 Many artists combined the traditions of éntekhno and laïkó with considerable success, such as the composers Stavros Xarchakos and Mimis Plessas.

 The Pontic genre of immigrant music which is well-known from the remarkable minority of Pontians in America, retains elements of the musical traditions of ancient Greece, Byzantine music and the tradition of Caucasus.
 The prime instruments in Pontic music are the Pontic lyra (Kemenche), which has origins in Byzantine period and it is related closely with the Byzantine lyra and Cretan lyra.
 Other instruments include drums, lute, askomandoura (a type of bagpipe) and aulos.

-It is also known The well-known Cretan music of the dominant folk instrument Cretan lyra on the island as the results of immigrant music; a three-stringed bowed instrument similar to the Byzantine Lyra.
+Cretan music uses the dominant folk instrument Cretan lyra on the island as the result of immigrant music; a three-stringed bowed instrument similar to the Byzantine Lyra.
 It is often accompanied by the askomandoura (a type of bagpipe) and the Cretan laouto (λαούτο).
 The earliest documented music on Crete comes from Ancient Greece.
 Cretan music like most traditional Greek, began as product of ancient and Byzantine inspirations.